389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 - Type 1: From ~3000 to ~600 internal searches
 - Type 2: From ~3000 to ~600 internal searches
 - Type 3: From ~3700 to ~600 internal searches

+#### Graph loop: disable the cache

+A corner case occurs when the update impacts a graph having a loop.

+When there is a loop, the recursive fixup should stop but it also means the cached ancestors are invalid.
+For example let a MOD operation that ADD G2 and G3 as member of G1.
+While G1 was member of G2 and G3.
+With the status:

+- G2 is member of G1
+- G3 is member of G1
+- G1 is member of G2
+- G1 is member of G3
+- G2 is member of G4
+- G3 is member of G5

+The fixup will start with G2.
+Ancestors of G2 are G4 plus ancestors of G1.
+It will search for ancestors of G1, that are ancestors of G2 and G3.
+It detects loop on G2 and skip ancestors of G2.
+Finally finds ancestors of G1 are {G2, G3, G5} and ancestors of G2 are {G4, G1, G3, G5}.

+Now fixup of G3 finds ancestors of G1 in the cache and the result will be {G1, G2, G5}.

+So G1 and G3, although they are in symmetrical situation have not the same number of ancestors because the ancestors of the first branch (G4->G2->G1) were skipped.

+For loop detection and cache invalidation two new fields are added to the structure used in fixup see [fixup get_groups](#fixup get_groups structure).

 ### keeping groups in the entry cache (ticket to be opened)